chabberwock/halo-dev/README.md

-# Halo CMS development repo
+# Halo CMS - Proper Yii2 CMS

 This repository assembles braviest heroes, who devoted their lives to build one more Yii2 CMS and save the World.